admin-shell-io/aas-specs/schemas/xml/examples/README.md

 ![XSD Model Groups](https://user-images.githubusercontent.com/1814815/147664086-fdc4223c-b389-4d30-9b34-ec066f0ca0fd.png)

-This is realized in the according XSD as in the [example](ModelGroups.xml)
+This is realized in the according XSD as in the [example.](ModelGroups.xml)
 Note: 	due to XSD group mechanism, hasDataSpecification maps to an element of embeddedDataSpecification_t and identifiable maps to multiple elements in Figure 81.

 ##	Keys and References